raccooncho/self_TIL/README.md

 # self_TIL

-## note for self studying after academy
+## A note for self studying after academy

 ## I study python and html